The Mooche

 The song is in the so-called "jungle style" and includes the clarinet and muted trumpet typical of Ellington's work.
-The song is played in C minor.
+The song has three different keys C minor for the first theme and the interlude, the blues sections are in Eb major and Eb minor.

-The title, sometimes spelled "mooch," refers to "someone who constantly borrows but does not pay back."
-In 1933, Ellington explained that the title referred to "a certain lazy gait peculiar to some of the folk of Harlem."
+The title, sometimes spelled "mooch", is a word that normally refers to someone who constantly borrows but does not pay back; however, in 1933, Ellington explained that his title referred to "a certain lazy gait peculiar to some of the folk of Harlem".